Connect with us

 According to the study, nitrogenation can reduce NOx by a total of 131-384Mt by 2050, which would be the equivalent of 75–260 years potentially lost through premature death and reduced quality of life in disability-adjusted years.

-“Applying this technology holds promise for rapidly urbanising and emerging industrial regions, as it can generate substantial economic value and curtail industrial NOx pollution in these areas,” said the study’s lead author, Ning Zhang, from the Leibniz Institute of Ecological Urban and Regional Development.
+“Applying this technology holds promise for rapidly urbanising and emerging industrial regions, as it can generate substantial economic value and curtail industrial NOx pollution in these areas,” said the study’s lead author, Ning Zhang.

-Zhang highlighted that nitrogenated concrete offers a promising solution for mitigating air pollution and managing construction waste in industrialized regions.
+Zhang highlighted that nitrogenated concrete offers a promising solution to reduce air pollution and tackle construction waste in developed countries.

 Global NOx emissions

-Cities worldwide, especially in the global south, are undergoing significant urban renewal, expansion, and modernization, leading to construction pollution.
+Cities worldwide, mainly in the global south, are experiencing rapid urban renewal, expansion and modernization.
+These new constructions alone have led to construction pollution.

 “Between 1970 and 2018, global NOx emissions nearly doubled from 70Mt to 120Mt,” says Co-author Dr Yuli Shan, from the University of Birmingham.